 Bachelor of Science in Travel Industry Management (Emphasis: Hotel Management) and Minor in Ilokano at the University of Hawai'i at Manoa (Spring 2011)

 “The University of Hawai‘i at Mānoa Ilokano Language and Literature Program and Timpuyog Organization prepared me in being a leader in the Hotel Industry.
 My previous management experience began in Housekeeping, where I was the Supervisor.
 Knowing Ilokano allowed me to give instructions on the duties that my Housekeeping team (Room Attendants, House Attendants, Public Area Attendants) needed to complete at a high speed and thoroughly.
 Now, being one of the Front Office Managers, also known as the Manager on Duty (MOD) has allowed me to make the calls on how duties and projects need to be done and how to make a guest's stay important.
 I make sure issues are solved and overcome.
 When the Housekeepers aren't too sure with what there project is, I'm there to instruct the associates in Ilokano.
 I'm glad I have expanded my knowledge on Ilokano compared to what I have known before joining the Ilokano program.”

-Accepted in the Master's program in Educational Technology at the University of Hawai'i at Manoa, Bachelor of Arts in Philippine Language and Literature (Ilokano) at the University of Hawai'i at Manoa (Spring 2012)
+Master of Education in Learning Design and Technology at the University of Hawai'i at Manoa (Spring 2016), Bachelor of Arts in Philippine Language and Literature (Ilokano) at the University of Hawai'i at Manoa (Spring 2012)

 “Going through the Ilokano program has helped me find, understand, love and respect the language of my ancestors.
 Ultimately instilling the knowledge of language, culture, and pride within me.
 It has prepared me to where I am today, as I am now part of the program as a lecturer.”